Social Etiquette- Social Etiquette Meaning and Example

 APPRECIATION remains the easiest way of getting what you don’t have.

-These are the basic Social Norms and Social Etiquette that everyone needs to follow in society.
+These are the basic Social Norms and Etiquette that everyone must follow in society.

 Social Media Etiquette Examples